395t/coding-assignment-week-12-opn-1/README.md

 # MoCo
 I fine-tuned a pre-trained MoCo model on the three image classifiation dataset and compare it to a ResNet-50 model, randomly initialized and fine-tuned with the same data.

 I downloaded the pre-trained MoCo model from [the MoCo github](https://github.com/facebookresearch/moco).
 The weights are for a ResNet-50, which I added a linear layer with the corresponding classes size for each dataset to.
+According to the MoCo paper they trained for 200 epochs over the [ImageNet-1M](https://www.image-net.org) and [Instagram-1B](https://paperswithcode.com/dataset/ig-1b-targeted), which took ~6 days.
 As comparison, I also implemented a ResNet-50 with the same layers, but randomly initialized.

 Both models were trained using Adam optimizer, a learning rate of .0001, and cross entropy loss.